 On the principle of “One Curriculum Framework for All”, special schools in general adopt the Hong Kong School Curriculum framework and make reference to the Basic Education Curriculum Guide (BECG) and Secondary Education Curriculum Guide (SECG) to develop a school-based curriculum which is relevant to the learning capabilities and characteristics of students with SEN. Also, effective learning and teaching strategies will be employed to cater for their diverse learning needs.

-Since the 2007/08 school year, the Education Bureau has been providing structured training courses pitched at three levels, i.e. basic, advanced and thematic (BAT Courses), for teachers of ordinary and special schools to enhance their professional capacity in catering for students with SEN. Starting from the 2012/13 school year, the Bureau offers a training course on “education for students with severe or multiple disabilities” for special school teachers to meet their training needs.
-From the 2017/18 school year onwards, the Bureau conducts the “Professional Development Programme for Mental Health” to enhance teachers’ capacity to identify and support students with mental health needs.
-Apart from the above, the Bureau also organises seminars, workshops, experience sharing sessions, etc. on supporting students with SEN for principals, teachers and teaching assistants in special and ordinary schools.
+Since the 2007/08 school year, the Education Bureau has been providing structured training courses pitched at Basic, Advanced and Thematic levels (BAT Courses), for teachers of ordinary and special schools to enhance their professional capacity in catering for students with SEN. Starting from the 2012/13 school year, the Bureau offers a training course on “education for students with severe or multiple disabilities” for special school teachers to meet their training needs.
+From the 2017/18 school year onwards, the Bureau conducts the “Professional Development Programme for Mental Health” for primary and secondary school teachers to raise their awareness of mental health and enhance their professional knowledge and skills to identify and support students with mental health needs.
+Apart from the above, the Bureau also organises seminars, workshops, experience sharing sessions, etc. on supporting students with SEN for principals, teachers and teaching assistants in ordinary and special schools.

 In addition, the Education Bureau operates the School Partnership Scheme.
 Under the Scheme, for the 2017/18 and 2018/19 school years, there are 10 Special Schools cum Resource Centres (SSRC), 7 SSRC (Schools for Social Development) (SSRC(SSD)) and 14 Resource Schools on Whole School Approach (RS-WSA) which aim to empower ordinary schools in supporting students with SEN and to set up support network.
 SSRC have proficient teaching experience and expertise in supporting students with SEN, particularly those with intellectual disability, physical disability, and emotional and behavioural difficulties.
 They work in close collaboration with their partner schools in enabling knowledge/skill transfer and to set up support network, so as to build up ordinary schools’ confidence and strategies for supporting students with SEN. SSRC(SSD) provide support for their leavers in their first year of returning to ordinary schools and for the ordinary schools concerned to facilitate the smooth integration of these students into the school life.
 RS-WSA have proficient experience in adopting the WSA, they work in close collaboration with their partner schools and organize district-based sharing on their experience and strategies in the implementation of the WSA to integrated education in catering students diversity.

-On the other hand, for students who exhibit more severe emotional, behavioural and adjustment difficulties, schools can refer those who have received school-based support but showing no significant improvement to attend the Adjustment Programmes organised by the Education Bureau, according to their individual support needs.
-Through individual and group intervention, these students will learn suitable socio-adaptive and self-regulation skills and behaviours, hence facilitating their integration into learning environment in ordinary schools.
+On the other hand, schools can refer students with persistent and severe adjustment difficulties at school who show no significant improvement after receiving school-based support to attend the Adjustment Programmes organised by the Education Bureau.
+Through individual and group intervention, teachers will coach them suitable socio-adaptive and self-regulation skills and behaviours, hence facilitating their integration into ordinary schools.

 Other support for schools